MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

-This article demonstrates how to use a _skill dialog_ within a root bot use a skill bot.
+This article demonstrates how to use a _skill dialog_ within a skill consumer.
-The skill bot can handle both message and event activities.
+The skill dialog posts activities from the parent bot to the skill bot and returns the skill responses to the user.
-It demonstrates how to post activities from the parent bot to the skill bot and return the skill responses to the user.
+The skill bot accessed by this consumer can handle both message and event activities.
 For a sample skill manifest and information about implementing the skill, see how to [use dialogs within a skill](skill-actions-in-dialogs.md).

 For information about using a skill bot outside of dialogs, see how to [implement a skill consumer](skill-implement-consumer.md).

 ## Prerequisites

-- Knowledge of [bot basics](bot-builder-basics.md), [how skills bots work](skills-conceptual.md), and how to [implement a skill](skill-implement-skill.md).
+- Knowledge of [bot basics](bot-builder-basics.md), [how skills bots work](skills-conceptual.md), and how to [implement a skill consumer](skill-implement-consumer.md).
 - An Azure subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - A copy of the **skills skillDialog** sample in [**C#**](https://aka.ms/skills-using-dialogs-cs), [**JavaScript**](https://aka.ms/skills-using-dialogs-js) or [**Python**](https://aka.ms/skills-using-dialogs-py).